Beware Of Hexting While Mars Is In Gemini

 AdvertisementADVERTISEMENT

 Journal.
 Write down your feelings to explore them on a profound level.
-You’ll be surprised by how much you can connect with your emotions by journaling them.
+You’ll be surprised by how much you can connect with your emotions by journalling them.

 Take breaks in communication.
 You don’t have to send blocks of text paragraphs at a time.
 Think about the heart of the matter and send one simple yet meaningful message.